tolulope23-ops/InternPulse-Task3-Payment_Integration/README.md

 # Payment Gateway API
-  This is a RESTful API build with **NodeJS**, **Express** and **Typescript** that allows businesses receive payment using **Paystack**.
+  This is a RESTful API built with **NodeJS**, **Express** and **Typescript** that allows businesses receive payment using **Paystack**.

 ## Features
 - Initiate customer payment via paystack.
 - Retrieve transaction details by ID(Payment Refrence).
-- API RESTful endpoints
+- API RESTful endpoints.
-- In memorystorage of payment information
+- In memorystorage of payment information.
-- CI/CD pipeline using GitHub Actions
+- CI/CD pipeline using GitHub Actions.
-- Tested using Jest and Supertest
+- Tested using Jest and Supertest.

 ## API Endpoints
 Base URL: `/api/v1/`